 There are several legislations in our constitution that directly or indirectly deals with hazardous waste management.

-- Hazardous Wastes (Management, Handling and Transboundary) Rules, 2008, guide for manufacture, storage, and import of hazardous chemicals and for management of hazardous wastes.
+- Hazardous Wastes (Management, Handling, and Transboundary) Rules, 2008, the guide for the manufacture, storage, and import of hazardous chemicals and for management of hazardous wastes.

 Biomedical Waste (Management and Handling) Rules, 1998, related to proper disposal, segregation, transport, etc, of infectious wastes.

 Municipal Solid Wastes (Management and Handling) Rules, 2000, aims to enable municipalities to dispose of municipal solid waste in a scientific manner.